OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 1. Waterproofing

-While these adventure sandals are not explicitly designed to be waterproof, they still handle water reasonably well.
+While these Chaco sandals are not explicitly designed to be waterproof, they still handle water reasonably well.
 The polyester jacquard webbing straps proved to be quite water-resistant, allowing them to dry relatively quickly.

-However, I did notice that the thick footbed had a tendency to retain water, which meant it took a little longer for the sandals to dry completely.
+However, I did notice that the thick but softer footbed had a tendency to retain water, which meant it took a little longer for the sandals to dry completely.

 If you get caught in heavy rain or use them to cross a river, they tend to become a bit clunky and heavy, and it will definitely take some time to get them dry again.
 On the other hand, they can handle light splashes well, so they are a good choice for stream crossings.